nicola88/spark/README.md

-# spark
+# Apache Spark resources

-A collection of resources for Apache Spark
+This repository aims to be a comprehensive collection of public and personal resources (papers, MOOCs, FAQs, libraries, ...) about Apache Spark.